This article was last updated by on

 The main uses of Coconut flesh are as follows:

-• You can shred it down to bits and pieces and sprinkle it over your salad.
+• You can shred it into bits and pieces and sprinkle it over your salad.

 • Smoothies can be made tastier by adding coconut flesh.